CESNET/du-docs/docs/operators/postgres.md

       sizeLimit: 10Gi
 ```

 You need to add the `additionalVolumes` that mounts to `/home/postgres/pgdata/pgroot` and use `emptyDir` as backend storage.
-The `sizeLimit` value is very important in this case, if database storage exceeds this value, Pod will be evicted. `size` for `volume` is not enforced like this.
+The `sizeLimit` value is very important in this case, if database storage exceeds this value, database Pod will be evicted. `size` for `volume` is not enforced like this.

 ## Database Access

-To access the database from other Pods, you can use as host `acid-test-cluster1` (following `metadata.name` from the deployment) within the same namespace, port is standard `5432`.
+To access the database from other Pods, you can use `acid-test-cluster1` as host (following `metadata.name` from the deployment) within the same namespace, port is standard `5432`.
 Username and password is based on the deployment above.

 To increase security, one can deploy *Network policy* to allow network access to database from particular pods only.
 See [Network Policy](/docs/security.html).
 External access, i.e., access from public internet, is disabled by default.
 It is possible to expose the database via [Load Balancer](/docs/kubectl-expose.html#other-applications) though.